komali2/blog/content/posts/my-emacs-environment/index.md

 2. My also-sort-of-purist coworker at Electric Imp that used vim and various gnu/linux tools exclusively as his programming environment.

 Regarding my coworker, while part of me wanted to roll my eyes at what seemed to be outdated tooling, I had to admit it was cool to watch him work.
-And sometimes he worked vim magic that I had no idea how to replicate in vscode, I wasn't even sure if it was possible.
-At the very least, I liked how he never had to take his fingers off the keyboard, so I decided to spend some time trying out vim.
+Sometimes he worked vim magic that I had no idea how to replicate in vscode.
+I wasn't even sure if it was possible.
+I did like how he never had to take his fingers off the keyboard, so I decided to spend some time trying out vim.
 At the very least, I thought, I could port some of the keybindings over to vscode.

 I poked around some resources before finding the very cool [vim adventures](https://vim-adventures.com/) game.
 You navigate a little character around obstacles using vim commands.
 That combined with the built-in `vimtutor` got me to where I could at least switch between the two main modes of vim, and get some basic things done.
 From there it was just practice, which I did, on and off.
 At work, if what I was doing mostly involved staying in one file, I'd try editing in vim instead of vscode.
 It was great, my wrists were already thanking me.